alpaddesai/VLSI_Design/README.md

-# Digital IC VLSI Design
+# Digital Iintegrated Cicuit VLSI Design

 Provides and overview of the Dgital IC VLSI Design project.